rabbitverse-commits/CIS185-THE-NEWER-ONE-/Week 5/README.md

           ## 8. Future Improvements
           What would you add with more time?
-          - Character pictures.
+          - Character pictures for results.
           - Result images.
           - More descriptions of questions, choices and results.
           - A progress bar for the quiz.
           - A list of other results and how many points the user had in each result.
           - A more polished look overall.
+          - Secret result.

           ## 9. Credits
-          - Background images from stock adobe, shutterstock(from Google images so there's no watermark behind the questions), iStock, freepik, pinterest, HouseBeautiful, google images, MyFreeTextures
+          - Background images for questions from stock adobe, shutterstock(from Google images so there's no watermark behind the questions), iStock, freepik, pinterest, HouseBeautiful, google images, MyFreeTextures
-          - AI assistance as noted in Section 7 (Character images would be from Picrew, Doll Divine, or some other dress up game).
+          - AI assistance as noted in Section 7 (Character images would've been from Picrew, Doll Divine, or some other dress up game).
-        (Moodboards for aesthetics will be done by me).
+        (Moodboards for aesthetics would've been done by me).
         (Basic background images will be found by Google, No AI).
         (And of course, links to wikis of the aesthetic will be included).